francesco-innocenti/Neuro_AI_Papers/README.md

 [A thousand brains: toward biologically constrained AI](https://doi.org/10.1007/s42452-021-04715-0)

-[A Framework for Intelligence and Cortical Function Based on Grid Cells in the Neocortex](https://www.frontiersin.org/articles/10.3389/fncir.2018.00121/full)
+[A Framework for Intelligence and Cortical Function Based on Grid Cells in the Neocortex](https://www.frontiersin.org/articles/10.3389/fncir.2018.00121/full) by Hawkins et al. (2019)

+This is the technical paper of the theory.

-[Locations in the Neocortex: A Theory of Sensorimotor Object Recognition Using Cortical Grid Cells](https://www.frontiersin.org/articles/10.3389/fncir.2019.00022/full)
+[Locations in the Neocortex: A Theory of Sensorimotor Object Recognition Using Cortical Grid Cells](https://www.frontiersin.org/articles/10.3389/fncir.2019.00022/full) by Lewis et al. (2019)

+Hawkins, Ahmad & Cui (2017) did not address how cells in the neocortex could represent locations relative to an object.
+This paper proposes that every cortical column learns a model of objects in the same way grid cells in the enthorinal cortex learn models or maps of the environment relative to the body.

-[A Theory of How Columns in the Neocortex Enable Learning the Structure of the World](https://www.frontiersin.org/articles/10.3389/fncir.2017.00081/full?&utm_source=Email_to_authors_&utm_medium=Email&utm_content=T1_11.5e1_author&utm_campaign=Email_publication&field=&journalName=Frontiers_in_Neural_Circuits&id=295079)
+[A Theory of How Columns in the Neocortex Enable Learning the Structure of the World](https://www.frontiersin.org/articles/10.3389/fncir.2017.00081/full?&utm_source=Email_to_authors_&utm_medium=Email&utm_content=T1_11.5e1_author&utm_campaign=Email_publication&field=&journalName=Frontiers_in_Neural_Circuits&id=295079) by Hawkins, Ahmad & Cui (2017)

 This paper extends the previous network model of Hawkins & Ahmad (2016).
-They show that a two-layer cortical column can recognise hundreds of objects with somatic sensations combined with a location signal relative to the object.
-Crucially, the number of sensations reduce dramatically with multiple columns.
+They show that a two-layer cortical column can recognise hundreds of objects with somatic sensations/input combined with a location signal relative to the object (object-centric).
+Crucially, the number of sensations required to recognise an object reduces dramatically with multiple columns.

 [Why Neurons Have Thousands of Synapses, a Theory of Sequence Memory in Neocortex](https://www.frontiersin.org/articles/10.3389/fncir.2016.00023/full) by Hawkins & Ahmad (2016)